List of object-oriented programming languages

 This is a list of notable programming languages with features designed for object-oriented programming (OOP).

 The listed languages are designed with varying degrees of OOP support.
 Some are highly focused in OOP while others support multiple paradigms including OOP.
 For example, C++ is a multi-paradigm language including OOP; however, it is less object-oriented than other languages such as Python and Ruby.

+Scratch has most qualities of an OOP, however it doesn't fully qualify.